PlainsightAI/legacy-docs/android-user-guide.md

                   android:required="true" />
 ```

-On devices that require runtime permissions request and acquire required permissions from user before starting Reach sdk.
+On devices that require runtime permissions request and acquire required permissions from the user before starting Reach SDK.

 > For more info see [Requesting runtime permissions](https://developer.android.com/training/permissions/requesting.html)